 The Women in Parliaments Global Forum organised the side event ‘’Securing the Homeland: Non-Traditional Threats, Non-Traditional Solutions’’, held during the 53rd Munich Security Conference (MSC) in Germany, on February 18th.
-The event took place in the Bibliothek of the Hotel Bayerischer Hof in Munich.
+The event, which had the support of EY, took place in the Bibliothek of the Hotel Bayerischer Hof in Munich.

 Over the past five decades, the Munich Security Conference (MSC) has become the major global forum for the discussion of security policy.
 It brings together more than 450 senior decision-makers from around the world, including Heads of State, ministers, leading personalities of international and non-governmental organizations, as well as high ranking representatives of industry, media, academia, and civil society, to engage in an intensive debate on current and future security challenges.